-- a New Zealand citizen, or entitled to live in New Zealand indefinitely; and - living or normally living in New Zealand (with some exceptions); and - under the age of eligibility for New Zealand superannuation (currently 65).
+- a New Zealand citizen, or entitled to live in New Zealand indefinitely; and - living or normally living in New Zealand (with some exceptions).

 Government employees serving outside New Zealand may also be eligible to join in certain circumstances.

-If you're transferring or 'moving' from another KiwiSaver scheme, you will normally be allowed to join even if you don't meet the above criteria.
+If you are an existing member of KiwiSaver you can transfer from another KiwiSaver scheme to Booster KiwiSaver as long as you meet the above eligibility criteria.